oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 ## processingSteps

-This will be a list of all the transformations you want to apply.
+This section lists transformations that need to be applied to the input data sets.
 This is the core of the data processing.
 Every item in the list is a step, and all the steps will be executed in sequence, one after another.

-Users should make sure the sequence makes sense, or exceptions will be thrown.
-DPP doesn't responsible for process validation before execution.
-For each step, you need to specify the following.
+Users should ensure the data processing steps are configured properly in the right sequence otherwise the workflow might fail and throw exceptions.
+DPP does not validate the individual data processing steps prior to executing the workflow.

 *   **stepType** \- can be either **singleDataFrameProcessing** (for transforming on top of single dataframe) or **combineDataFrames** (for merging or joining two dataframes).
 *   **configurations** - the configuration related to the step you take, which will include: